Tips for Raising Rabbits

 Housing your rabbit

 Choosing the right home for your pet bunny is very important.
-Rabbits need lots of space to move around, so pick a cage that big and roomy enough.
+Rabbits need lots of space to move around, so pick a cage that is big and roomy enough.
 If you are handy, you can even build one.
 There are many types of cages for rabbits.
 The most common are:

 • Indoor Cages: you can find these in most pet stores, and in several sizes.
 Even if your baby rabbit is small now, it will soon grow.
 If you pick a small cage, your pet will soon outgrow it.